Lie theory of finite simple groups and the Roth property: The Killing form and conjugation representations for

 it follows that the multiplicity of the sign representation in the conjugation representation $\C S_n$ is equal to the number of partitions of $n$ into distinct odd parts.
-We refine this observation in the following proposition, which could alternatively be viewed as giving a representation theoretic proof of the Euler identity \eqref{e:prod2}.
+The following is surely also known but we have not found a reference and include it here.

 \begin{proposition} The sign representation of $S_n$ appears as a subrepresentation of the conjugation representation $\C\CC_\mu$ if and only if $\mu$ is a partition of $n$ into distinct odd parts.
-If it appears in $\C\CC_\mu$, then it has multiplicity one. \end{proposition} \begin{proof} Since the sign representation has multiplicity one in in the left-regular representation $\C S_n$ and the conjugation representation $\C\CC_\mu$ is a cyclic $\C S_n$-module, it is clear that the sign representation can have multiplicity at most $1$ in $\C\CC_\mu$.
+If it appears in $\C\CC_\mu$, then it has multiplicity one. \end{proposition}

+\begin{proof} Since the sign representation has multiplicity one in in the left-regular representation $\C S_n$ and the conjugation representation $\C\CC_\mu$ is a cyclic $\C S_n$-module, it is clear that the sign representation can have multiplicity at most $1$ in $\C\CC_\mu$.

 Let us now write $\sigma\cdot \sigma'=\sigma\sigma'\sigma^{-1}$ for the conjugation action.
 Fix an element $a_\mu$ in the conjugacy class $\CC_\mu$.
 By Lemma~\ref{l:Spechtembeddings}, the sign representation appears in $\C \CC_{\mu}$ if and only if the element